FC-Vision: Real-Time Visibility-Aware Replanning for Occlusion-Free Aerial Target Structure Scanning in Unknown

 \section{Introduction}

-\IEEEPARstart{U}{ncrewed} aerial vehicles (UAVs) increasingly serve to autonomously scan target structures (\textit{e.g.}, interior walls in rooms), supporting infrastructure inspection \cite{lattanzi2017review} and spatial reconstruction \cite{10160933}.
-In practice, however, scenes are rarely clean or perfectly known: previously unseen objects such as vegetation or temporary equipments may appear unpredictably and continuously reshape feasible flight corridors.
+\IEEEPARstart{U}{ncrewed} aerial vehicles (UAVs) increasingly serve to autonomously scan known target structures (\textit{e.g.}, interior walls in rooms), supporting infrastructure inspection \cite{lattanzi2017review} and spatial reconstruction \cite{feng2023predrecon}.
+In practice, however, surrounding environments are rarely clean or perfectly known: previously unseen obstacles, \textit{i.e.}, non-target objects that are not part of the target structure, may appear unpredictably.

 A key challenge is that reactive obstacle clearance alone is insufficient for high-quality scanning.
-Even when a trajectory is dynamically feasible and safe, newly appeared obstacles may enter the sensor frustum, occluding the target and leaving unobserved surface regions.
+Even when a trajectory is dynamically feasible and safe, these newly appeared obstacles may enter the sensor frustum, occluding the target and leaving unobserved surface regions.
 This causes fragmented coverage and degraded structural completeness, triggering costly re-flights and increasing operational burden.
 Thus, beyond safety and efficiency, a practical aerial scanning planner must adapt to unexpected objects in real-time to ensure target visibility: observations should be both complete (high coverage) and clean (suppressing non-target occlusions/clutter in the field of view (FoV)).